sradc/sradc.github.io/_posts/2023-05-29-bert-from-scratch.md

 During my free time, I trained a BERT model ([Devlin et al, 2019](https://arxiv.org/abs/1810.04805)) from scratch on my desktop PC.
 The model architecture, tokenizer, and training code all came from [Hugging Face](https://huggingface.co/) libraries, and my contribution was mainly setting up the code, setting up the [data](https://huggingface.co/datasets/sradc/chunked-shuffled-wikipedia20220301en-bookcorpusopen) (~20GB uncompressed text), and leaving my computer running.

-People don't generally associate the training of large language models with desktop computers...
+People generally associate the training of large language models with GPU or TPU clusters, rather than desktop PCs..
 The following plot illustrates the difference between the compute resources I used to train this model, and the resources used to train the original BERT-base model.

 <p align="center">
 <figure>